Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation

-Figure~\ref{fig:summ_rlhf_learning_curve} shows the agent's learning curve in the summarization task.
-The figure indicates that our method exceeds the PPO baseline in terms of learning efficiency.
-Furthermore, we conducted an evaluation of the model's performance at intervals of every 100 training steps on the TL;DR test set, with the results shown in Figure~\ref{fig:eval_curve_summ}.
-As evidenced in both figures, our method outperforms the PPO baseline in terms of both average preference score and learning efficiency.
-Table~\ref{tab:summ} further substantiates these findings, indicating that incorporating intrinsic rewards achieve significantly higher preference scores compared to the PPO baseline.
+Figure~\ref{fig:eval_curve_summ_on_test} shows the agent's performance evaluated on the TL;DR test set at every 100 training step.
+As evidenced in the figure, our method outperforms the PPO baseline in terms of both preference score and sample efficiency.
+Table~\ref{tab:summ} further substantiates these findings, showing that incorporating intrinsic rewards achieve significantly higher preference scores compared to the PPO baseline.